NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ### 🔄 To Implement / Fix
 - Multiple resize callbacks instead of debounced single handler
 - FINALIZE refracture modelloader funciton  + urlmaneger- double check with opus
-- performance is worst on mobile if sharpness is disabled
+- performance is worst when sharpness is disabled - why?

 Problem: FPS updates were running continuously even when the dev panel was closed, wasting CPU cycles.